FNOPE: Simulation-based inference on function spaces with Fourier Neural Operators: Method

 Here, $ {p}_{t,\pos^\theta}({\xi}_t\mid{\theta}_t)$ describes a known noising process such that ${\xi}_1\mid{\theta}$ is (approximately) drawn from the base distribution ${p}_{\pos^\theta}({\xi})$.
 Furthermore, ${u}_t({\xi}_t\mid{\theta})$ is the true vector field of the path defined by ${p}_{t,\pos^\theta}({\xi}_t\mid{\theta}_t)$.
 We use the rectified flows formulation \citep{liu2023rectified}, such that $u_t({\xi}_t\mid{\theta}_t) = ({\xi}_t - {\theta})$.

 The noise distribution, ${\xi}_1\sim {p}_{\pos^{\theta}}({\xi})$, is commonly defined to be independent Gaussian white noise, ${\xi}\sim \mathcal{N}(0,I)$.
 Such distributions give rise to samples with a uniform power spectrum of $\xi$.
 As FNOs typically operate on the lower frequency modes of their inputs, independent Gaussian white noise would not be a suitable base distribution choice for our application.
 Instead, we sample noise from a Gaussian Process $\xi \sim \mathcal{GP}(0,k(\cdot,\cdot))$ \citep{bilos23_temporal_diffusion, tong2024improving}, where $k(\cdot,\cdot)$ is the square exponential kernel with lengthscale $l$.
-Using Bochner's theorem \citep{stein2012gps, williams2006gps}, the spectral density of samples is
+Using Bochner's theorem (Appendix \ref{app:bochner}) \citep{stein2012gps, williams2006gps}, the spectral density of samples is

-where $d_\theta$ is the dimension of the domain of $\theta$ (and therefore the domain of $\xi$).
+where $d_\theta$ is the domain dimension of $\theta$ (and therefore of $\xi$).
 We choose $l$ to be dependent on the highest Fourier mode $M$ used by the FNO.
 This ensures that the majority of the signal power in the noise samples $\xi_1$ is conserved by the FNO block.
 We use the heuristic $l = \frac{2}{\pi (M/2+1)}$, which in expectation assures that $>99\%$ of the spectral density of samples $\xi$ is in the lower $M$ frequency modes (derivation in Appendix \ref{app:lengthscale_heuristic}).
 The covariance kernel $k$ of the Gaussian Process is scaled to have unit marginal variance and defines the FMPE noise sampling during training via